streamdata-gallery-topics/webhooks/_listings/sendgrid/openapi.md

   /user/webhooks/event/test:
     post:
       summary: Add User Webhooks Event Test
+      description: |-
-      description: "**This endpoint allows you to test your event webhook by sending a fake event notification post to the provided URL.**\n\nSendGrid\u2019s Event Webhook will notify a URL of your choice via HTTP POST with information about events that occur as SendGrid processes your email.\n\nCommon uses of this data are to remove unsubscribes, react to spam reports, determine unengaged recipients, identify bounced email addresses, or create advanced analytics of your email program."
+        **This endpoint allows you to test your event webhook by sending a fake event notification post to the provided URL.**

+        SendGrid???s Event Webhook will notify a URL of your choice via HTTP POST with information about events that occur as SendGrid processes your email.

+        Common uses of this data are to remove unsubscribes, react to spam reports, determine unengaged recipients, identify bounced email addresses, or create advanced analytics of your email program.
       operationId: user.webhooks.event.test.post
       x-api-path-slug: userwebhookseventtest-post
       parameters: